open-contracting/standard/docs/schema/reference.md

 ### Implementation

 Implementation information can be updated over the course of a contract.
-The `implementation` array belongs nested within the contract it relates to.
-The `Implementation` subschema includes the following fields:
+The `implementation` object belongs nested within the contract it relates to.
+It includes the following fields:

 ````{admonition} Example
 :class: hint